-The type and quantity of all ports present in the front panel of the SG600 are given in Table 4.
+The type and quantity of all ports present in the front panel of the SG9000 is given in Table 4.

-Table 4 FIPS 140-2 Logical Interface Mappings for the front of the SG600
+Table 4 FIPS 140-2 Logical Interface Mappings for the front of the SG9000

 Physical Port/Interface Quantity FIPS 140-2 Interface

-LEDs 2 Status Output
+LEDs 2 • Status Output

-LCD I Status Output
+LCD I • Status Output

-The status indications provided by the LEDs on the SG600 is described in Table 5.
+The status indications provided by the LEDs on the front of the SG9000 are described in Table 5.